Trusted Gaffney Family Law Attorneys

-Blended Families & New Beginnings
+Blended Families And New Beginnings

 There are a lot of beautiful, blended families living in South Carolina and across the country.
 Sometimes that blending takes place with adoption.
-Our Gaffney family lawyers at Winter & Rhoden, LLC are certainly able to help prospective parents through an adoption process that can seem overwhelming.
+Our Gaffney family lawyers at Winter & Rhoden, LLC, are certainly able to help prospective parents through an adoption process that can seem overwhelming.

 In a family that was blended after a divorce, a stepparent may wish to adopt the children their spouse brought into the marriage.
 Couples may seek to adopt from an expectant mother.
 This requires a proper understanding of the rights both the biological mother and the adoptive parents will have.
 The foster care system is another means of adoption, as is going abroad.

 All adoptions require a home visit by the agency and then follow-ups after placement.
-A lawyer from Winter & Rhoden, LLC will be with the prospective parent(s) every step of the way, helping them to understand the process and how best to navigate it.
+A lawyer from Winter & Rhoden, LLC, will be with the prospective parent(s) every step of the way, helping them to understand the process and how best to navigate it.

 There’s a good reason that our attorneys and staff are confident we can help you.
 We’ve been doing this for a long time, have seen a wide range of family situations and have a track record of success.
-We know that being in any type of family law process can be a difficult one and we understand both the finer points of the law and the importance of human compassion during the journey.
-We recognize that the family court in Gaffney, SC does more than grant divorces, it helps build families.
+We know that being in any type of family law process can be a difficult one, and we understand both the finer points of the law and the importance of human compassion during the journey.
+We recognize that the family court in Gaffney, South Carolina does more than grant divorces, it helps build families.